Jaelia09/Jaelia09/README.md

 ### ✨ About me

 Passionate biomed researcher.
-My fields of research include oncology, immunology, and machine learning.
+My fields of interest include oncology, immunology, and machine learning.
 My hobbies are app and website development.

 <br />